wraybowling/wraybowling.com/src/essays/30-card-sort/index.md

 _In hindsight, I should have kept the script on hand.
 Now that the redesign is complete, I would have enjoyed generating the sitemap again to visually compare the two._

-## Back To Paper
+## Paper, Spreadsheets, and Graph Theory

 ![Card split](./card-split.jpg)

 By this point, we had paid for 1 optimal workshop study to get more participants & cards, but each one cost $100, and if we made mistakes we'd have to pay for another one.
 Optimal Workshop also couldn't handle hundreds of cards.

-One theory I tried to entertain was that I could conceivably run 10 cards sorts of 30.
-The categories resulting from those 10 sorts could then be put into another card sort to reduce the count further.
-The iterative reduction method didn’t work particularly well.
-I think perhaps that the sample sets didn’t have enough overlap.

-## Nodes & Edges
+So we returned to paper, spreading cards out on large tables.

 ![Gephi displaying a force directed graph](./gephi.png)

-By the end, the card sort result from optimalworkshop.com had been long abandoned due to its 30 card limitation.
-Even if we had paid for a more premium tier, our card set was just too large for the platform, so I had started searching around for alternative tools.
-I believe that I used Airtable to capture results roughly 50 cards at a time.
-I could’ve easily used Google Docs or some other spreadsheet tool.
-The reason for choosing Airtable was that it made calculations rather easy to do.
-The results that Optimal Workshop card sorts were able to provide were also lost by switching tools, but I had read a wonderful research paper by Celeste Paul titled [Analyzing Card-Sorting Data Using Graph Visualization](https://www.celestelynpaul.com/files/p14jus.pdf).
+A wonderful research paper by Celeste Paul titled [Analyzing Card-Sorting Data Using Graph Visualization](https://www.celestelynpaul.com/files/p14jus.pdf) struck a chord with me, so I began hunting for an appropriate tool.
 I was particularly fond of graph theory since 2013 when [Facebook Graph Search](https://en.wikipedia.org/wiki/Facebook_Graph_Search) came out.
-I even considered dabbled a bit in Neo4j to see if that was a good tool to use, but there wasn't a user interface to fascilitate data analysis.
-So I finally settled on piping the data into Gephi.
+I even dabbled a bit in [Neo4j](https://neo4j.com/) and [ArangoDB](https://arangodb.com/) to see if either could more easily process the card sort results more easily, but there weren't intuitive user interfaces built in to do what we were doing and I was running out of time.
+Finally settled on processing the data in in an open source desktop application called [Gephi](https://gephi.org/).
 It ended up being the most useful and most user friendly.
 My preferred method of grouping card sort results is still just a paper sort, a Google Docs spreadsheet, and Gephi.
-I'll have to write another article about just that, as it was a method refined a few times since 2018.
+I'll have to write another article about just that, as it is a method that's been refined a few times since 2018.

 ## Final Result

 ![Current Richland Library Menu](./current-menu.png)

 With many months of repeated card sorting with immeasurable number of participants I was able to reduce the richlandlibrary.com main navigation down to approximately 12 categories.
-Further research with the assistance of a major design firm Aten expanded the main menu a bit more into its final form which launched in 2019.
+I presented the results during the process of the redesign project kicked off development.
+Further research with the assistance of a major design firm Aten expanded the main menu a bit more into its final form which launched in 2019, seen above.